 Basically, what I'm saying is that Cacio e Pepe is the OG macaroni and cheese.

-Cacio e Pepe was the very first meal that I ate when visiting Rome last year.
+Cacio e Pepe was the very first meal that I ate when we visited Rome.
 We landed at Aeroporto Fiumicino and took a train to Stazione Termini.
 Jet lagged and very hungry, we found our way to Il Mercato Centrale Roma in the train station.

 Pasta seemed like the correct choice.
-Sean ended up with Pasta Carbonara (I’ll be tackling that recipe soon!) and I chose Cacio e Pepe.
-I’m sure the jet lag and hanger had something to do with it, but that was some of the best pasta I’ve ever had.
+Sean ended up with Pasta Carbonara and I chose Cacio e Pepe.
+I'm sure the jet lag and hanger had something to do with it, but that was some of the best pasta I've ever had.

 I've said it before, and likely will again, but one of my favorite things about cooking (and about food in general) is that a recipe can transport you to a different time and place.
 We spent a little time reminiscing about our trip over bowls of this pasta and some really good chianti.